 "The point at which it becomes an issue is when the plants become deleveraged, and we no longer have the ability to shrink capacity," Vitale said.
 "We're quite a ways from that."

-The St. Louis-based holding company, which also owns Hopkins-based egg company Michael Foods, is still keeping an eye out for more acquisitions.
+Post, the St. Louis-based holding company of the consumer brands division, which also owns Hopkins-based egg company Michael Foods, is still keeping an eye out for more acquisitions.